John Heartfield

 John Heartfield (born Helmut Herzfeld; 19 June 1891 – 26 April 1968) was a German visual artist who pioneered the use of art as a political weapon.
 Some of his most famous photomontages were anti-Nazi and anti-fascist statements.
 Heartfield also created book jackets for book authors, such as Upton Sinclair, as well as stage sets for contemporary playwrights, such as Bertolt Brecht and Erwin Piscator.
+In 1916 Heartfield, his brother Wieland Herzfelde and George Grosz founded the Malik-Verlag through which they published most of their work.

 Biography

 Early life, education and work

 John Heartfield was born Helmut Herzfeld on 19 June 1891 in Berlin-Schmargendorf, Berlin under the German Empire.
-His parents were Franz Herzfeld, a socialist writer, and Alice (née Stolzenburg), a textile worker and political activist.
+His parents were Franz Herzfeld, a socialist writer of Jewish background, and Alice (née Stolzenburg), a textile worker and political activist.

-In 1899, Helmut, his brother Wieland, and their sisters Lotte and Hertha were abandoned in the woods by their parents after Franz Herzfeld was accused of blasphemy.
-His family had to flee to Switzerland and later they were deported to Austria.
-When their parents disappeared in 1899, Heartfield and his siblings were left abandoned in a mountain hut.
-The four children went to live with an uncle, Ignaz, in the small Austrian town of Aigen.
+Franz Herzfeld was accused of blasphemy in 1895.
+The family had to flee to Switzerland, and later they were deported to Austria.
+Their parents disappeared in unclear circumstances in 1899, and died in mental hopitals a decade later, he in 1908, she in 1911.
+Heartfield and his siblings Wieland, Lotte and Hertha were left abandoned in a mountain hut.
+The four children went to live with Ignaz Varnschein, Mayor of Aigen, Salzburg, and his wife Clara, his uncle Joseph Herzfeld being the legal guardian.

-In 1908, he studied art in Munich at the Königliche Kunstgewerbeschule München (Royal Bavarian Arts and Crafts School).
+He apprenticed as a bookseller in Wiesbaden in 1905, then studied art in Munich 1908-1911 at the Königliche Kunstgewerbeschule München (Royal Bavarian Arts and Crafts School) before transferring in 1912 to the Charlottenburg School of Arts and Crafts.
 Two commercial designers, Albert Weisgerber and Ludwig Hohlwein, were early influences.

-While living in Berlin, he began styling himself "John Heartfield", an anglicisation of his German name, to protest against anti-British fervour sweeping Germany during the First World War, when Berlin crowds often shouted "Gott strafe England!" ("May God punish England!") in the streets.
+While living in Berlin, he was drafted in 1914, but got discharged by feigning a nervous disorder.
+He began styling himself "John Heartfield", an anglicisation of his German name, to protest against anti-British fervour sweeping Germany during the First World War, when Berlin crowds often shouted "Gott strafe England!" ("May God punish England!") in the streets.

-During the same year, Heartfield, his brother Wieland and George Grosz launched the Malik publishing house in Berlin.
 In 1916, he and George Grosz experimented with pasting pictures together, a form of art later named photomontage, and which would become a central characteristic of their work.

 In 1917, Heartfield became a member of Berlin Club Dada.
+During the same year, Heartfield, his brother Wieland and George Grosz launched the Malik publishing house in Berlin.
 Heartfield would later become active in the Dada movement, helping to organise the Erste Internationale Dada-Messe (First International Dada Fair) in Berlin in 1920.
 Dadaists were provocateurs who disrupted public art gatherings and ridiculed the participants.
 They labeled traditional art trivial and bourgeois.

 In January 1918, Heartfield joined the newly founded German Communist Party (KPD).